Verify your domain by using a TXT record or an MX record?

 Published: June 8, 2012

-Applies To: Windows Azure, Windows Intune
+Applies To: Azure, Windows Intune

-To verify your domain in your Windows Azure AD tenant, you create a DNS record at your DNS hosting provider, and then Windows Azure AD uses that record to confirm that you own the domain.
+To verify your domain in your Microsoft Azure AD tenant, you create a DNS record at your DNS hosting provider, and then Azure AD uses that record to confirm that you own the domain.
 The DNS record you create can be a TXT record or an MX record.
 Which should you choose?

 If your DNS hosting provider allows you create TXT records, we recommend you use a TXT record for verification.
 Why?
 TXT records are straightforward to create and don’t introduce the possibility of interfering with email delivery if an incorrect value is accidentally entered.